agenticaiau/roo-custom-agents-rules-generator/docs/agile-readme.md

 ## Cost Savings

-- LLMs outside of Cursor, if you have them available, such as ChatGPT, Claude, Gemini, etc. are also great to generate the initial PRD and architecture, and really iterate on them.
+- LLMs outside of Roo, if you have them available, such as ChatGPT, Claude, Gemini, etc. are also great to generate the initial PRD and architecture, and really iterate on them.
-- Within Cursor, currently you can use DeepSeek R1 for example which seems to be free and also decent and udpating PRD and architecture - but I have found it to be a bit less reliable than using Claude to follow the format I want - but much cheaper, if trying to do it all in cursor planning.
+- Within Roo, currently you can use DeepSeek R1 for example which seems to be free and also decent and udpating PRD and architecture - but I have found it to be a bit less reliable than using Claude to follow the format I want - but much cheaper, if trying to do it all in roo planning.